Photography, Weaponized Stigma and the Formerly Incarcerated

 Weaponized stigma represents a long game social control mechanism that targets predominately young African-American men and women, but also all incarcerated and formerly incarcerated people in perpetuity.
 There are great costs that people may never see when they stigmatize another.
 Both internal and external, the costs leave a mark upon the psyche and spirit.
 This goal of this project is to challenge people to confront their stigma and bias and learn how and what ways we stigmatize one another, especially the formerly incarcerated.
 The formerly incarcerated deserve the opportunity to have a different story, particularly after we’ve survived the violence of incarceration.
 We deserve a story that is greater than our experiences of incarceration and ascribed criminality.
 We deserve the right to vote and the right not to be subject to false 911 calls, just to name to few.
 Photos as we have learned, have the power to sway the heart by the eye.
 It is my hope that this project will one day come to fruition because I want to be there when someone’s eyes light up because they’ve just encountered a deep truth: all people have tremendous capacity to do good and tremendous capacity to err, but should not lose their humanity as they navigate between the two.

-The culmination of the above ideas will be presented in an exhibition September 26 — October 2, 2019, at the NYU Gallatin Gallery.
+The culmination of the ideas were presented at an exhibition September 26 — October 2, 2019, at the NYU Gallatin Gallery.
 For more information, visit https://wp.nyu.edu/gallatingalleries/.
+A review of the multi-media artist installation is available at https://nyunews.com/news/2019/09/26/michelle-jones-incarcerated-student-phd/

 Frederick Douglass ca. 1855